jeshan/sceptre-dot/README.md

 sceptre-dot $YOUR_PATH > output.dot
 fdp -Tpng output.dot -o output.png # use fdp engine for best results
 ```
+If you can't or don't want to install graphviz, you can paste the outputted dot file in an online viewer like [viz-js](http://viz-js.com/).
+(Be sure to choose the **fdp** engine)

 Released under the Simplified BSD Licence.